Ferlab-Ste-Justine/zeppelin-oidc/README.md

 oidcSecurityFilter.authorizers = +username
 ```

-Therefore only usernames mentioned on the *elements* property - *username1, username2 and username3* - will be able to access the system.
+Only usernames mentioned on the *elements* property - *username1, username2 and username3*, for instance - will be able to access the system.

-### Using bio.ferlab.pac4j.CustomCallbackLogic :
+### Using bio.ferlab.pac4j.ForceDefaultURLCallbackLogic :

 In order to provide Keycloak a callback URL which will override the Zeppelin predefinition, after a successful login, modify your *shiro.ini* file as follows: